Civic Education Outreach

 Working in partnership with the Newberry Library and the Montesquieu Forum at Roosevelt, JMC is conducting a series of professional development seminars for high school teachers.

-The first of the series was held July 2016:
+The second of the series will held July 2017:

 In 2010, JMC sponsored the first of three High School Teachers’ Academies in partnership with the Montesquieu Forum, our partner program at Roosevelt University.
 Each one-week program of seminars lectures and workshops brought together 20 Chicagoland teachers to deepen their knowledge of texts and documents central to the formation of the U.S. and its institutions.
 The programs were well-received and set the stage for a full-scale effort at the high-school level.